Breach (band): Musical style

-Breach started as a metal influenced hardcore band.
-The band's later style features a mixture of hardcore, crust punk, post-hardcore, post rock and black/thrash metal.
-They combine fast metallic parts with clean, atmospheric guitar lines.
-Their production is a lot rawer and harsher than that of most modern post-hardcore bands.
-Critic Steve Huey compared the band's sound to the "difficult-to-classify hardcore/metal hybrids on the Victory Records label."
+Critics seem to have missed most of the band's idiosyncrasies, often reducing the band to their post-metal and heavy tendencies.
+Steve Huey compared the band's sound to the "difficult-to-classify hardcore/metal hybrids on the Victory Records label."
 Stephen Hill of Louder Sound described the band's style as "Unsane or Prong with more expansive flourishes" as well as name their 2000 album Venom as an underrated release within the European hardcore scene.
 Kollapse was named "a masterpiece in the violent birth of post-metal" on pinpointmusic.com.